Air of Authority - A History of RAF Organisation

 RAF Staff College, Bracknell

 The major part of the Staff College at Bulstrode Park was re-located to Bracknell in July 1945 to continue the training of staff officers for the RAF.
-It was transferred to Reserve Command on 1 May 1946 and to Home Command on 1 August 1950 Training Command took control of the College on 1 June 1968 and RAF Support Command on 13 June 1973, then finally on 1 April 1994 control was transferred to Personnel and Training Command but it was disbanded by being absorbed into the Joint Services Command and Staff College on 1 January 1997.
+On 1 January 1947 it was transferred from Technical Training to Flying Training Command and to Home Command on 1 August 1950 Training Command took control of the College on 1 June 1968 and RAF Support Command on 13 June 1973, then finally on 1 April 1994 control was transferred to Personnel and Training Command but it was disbanded by being absorbed into the Joint Services Command and Staff College on 1 January 1997.

 xx Jul 1945 AVM R Graham